Nginx Training Course

 - How Nginx passes IP addresses to the backend

-Case Study: Nginix as an IOT server
+Case Study: Nginx as an IoT server

-- IoT Architecture: sensors, hubs and servers
+- IoT Architecture: sensors, hubs, and servers

 Installing Nginx

-- Debian, Ubuntu and source installations
+- Debian, Ubuntu, and source installations

-Using Nginx as a Load balancer
+Using Nginx as a Load Balancer

-- About performance and scalability
+- Performance and scalability considerations

-- Load balancing TCP / HTTP connections
+- Load balancing TCP and HTTP connections

 - Load balancing UDP connections

-Using Nginx as a reverse proxy
+Using Nginx as a Reverse Proxy

-- Replacing default configuration with new one
+- Replacing the default configuration

 - Modifying request headers

-Using Nginx as a forward proxy
+Using Nginx as a Forward Proxy

-- Configuring Ngnix
+- Configuring Nginx

-Case study: Nginx in Very Large Industrial IT Systems
+Case Study: Nginx in Very Large Industrial IT Systems

 Maximizing Performance

-- Optimizing performance (Nginx parameters, OS parameters, virtual machine CPU / memory ratio)
+- Optimizing performance (Nginx parameters, OS parameters, virtual machine CPU/memory ratio)

 - Client-side performance optimization